By Sagar S Aug. 07, 2017

 On Splitsvilla connections are made and broken based on the couple’s physical appearance – biggest biceps, smallest brain, etc.

-Okay maybe I’m just talking about a very specific kind of man – one who will grow up and find love in the house of horror that is Splitsvilla.
-As the show enters its tenth season, and us plebs cross 10 years of watching eight Greek Goddesses/Gods from our cities threatening to beat the shit out of each other, it’s about time the show gets the acknowledgment it deserves: It is the most sex education we’ve had on our televisions since the authorities discovered FTV’s midnight hour.
+Okay, maybe I’m just talking about a very specific kind of man – one who will grow up and find love in the house of horror that is Splitsvilla.
+As the show returns for yet another season and us plebs cross 11 years of watching eight Greek Goddesses/Gods from our cities threatening to beat the shit out of each other, it’s about time the show gets the acknowledgement it deserves: It is the most sex education we’ve had on our televisions since the authorities discovered FTV’s midnight hour.

 For those of you completely out of the loop, Splitsvilla is a house located somewhere in India that the RSS has a hard time reaching.
 Every year a few men and women gather in a yearly mating ritual, punctuated by tremendous “woahs” and “ahs”.
 The men, who have been taken away from the gym for too long, are at this point, more protein shake than people.
 They are so impatient to see members of the opposite sex that they have to be kept at an arm’s length – usually on a boat, or a moat – so that they don’t accidentally ejaculate during the meeting.